TommasoCestari/angle-based-clustering/README.md

 The data pipeline operates in four distinct phases:

-#### 1. Data Fetching (If you don't want custome images you can skip this part, since in the data/ folder there are images ready to be used)
+#### 1. Data Fetching (If you don't want custome images you can skip this part, since in the data/ folder there is an image ready to be used)

 First, retrieve the base Sentinel-2 imagery.